cookie2944/3D-graphics/SECURITY.md

 Severity determines remediation priority and disclosure timing.

 ---
-## Security Considerations for 3D Graphics
+## Specific Security Risks for WebGL Engines

-As a graphics engine, this project is particularly sensitive to the following risks:
+As a web-based 3D background engine, we prioritize protection against:

-*   **Buffer Overflows**: Standard risks in C++ development, especially during memory-intensive rendering tasks.
+*   **GPU Resource Exhaustion (DoS)**: Shaders or geometries designed to freeze the user's browser or crash the GPU driver (Context Loss).
-*   **Malicious Assets**: Loading untrusted `.obj`, `.gltf`, or other 3D model files can lead to arbitrary code execution if the parser is not secure.
+*   **Cross-Site Scripting (XSS)**: Malicious code injected through dynamic textures, object names, or configuration JSONs.
-*   **Shader Vulnerabilities**: Exploits targeting GPU drivers through maliciously crafted shader code.
+*   **Shader Logic Flaws**: Exploits in custom GLSL code that might bypass browser sandboxing.
-*   **Denial of Service (DoS)**: Assets designed to crash the renderer or hang the GPU.
+*   **Dependency Vulnerabilities**: Security flaws in `three.js` or its loaders (GLTFLoader, etc.).

 ---
 ## Reporting a Vulnerability